The Small Business Marketing Guide: For Scrappy Entrepreneurs

 Brand Positioning

-Once you’ve established your brand why, identified your Brand Soulmates and created your brand identity & messaging, you’ll have a MUCH clearer understanding of how you’ll position yourself in a crowded marketplace.
+Once you’ve established your brand why, identified your Brand Companions and created your brand identity & messaging, you’ll have a MUCH clearer understanding of how you’ll position yourself in a crowded marketplace.

 Positioning is all about identifying your ideal customer (you did that already), identifying their pain points (you did that already, too), developing powerful content (refer to Branding), and finally, it’s about getting clear about what makes you different from the competition.